-Your time in Noosa will be spent enjoying relaxed days at a comfortable hostel, sharing a dorm room only minutes away from the beach.
-Noosa is often dubbed ‘Australia’s favourite backpacker location’, so you’re sure to meet some fantastic travellers and get to know your fellow ranch participants very well!
+Your time in Brisbane will be spent enjoying relaxed days at a comfortable hostel, sharing a dorm room only minutes away from the city centre.

-Once at the Training Ranch, you’ll enjoy a communal family vibe, sharing a room with between two and six others.
+Once at the training ranch, you’ll enjoy a communal family vibe, sharing a room with between two and three others.
 Three delicious home cooked meals will be provided for you daily at the ranch providing a great opportunity for you to relax with good food and good friends.

-Following your training, you’ll be placed in a guaranteed paid position, usually at an outback family home.
+Following your training, you will spend up to 3 nights in Brisbane before heading to your job.
+You’ll be placed in a guaranteed paid position, usually at an outback family home.
 Most of these placements include accommodation and meals, allowing you to save your wages or spend them on further outback adventure.
 Win win!

-You’ll need to ensure that you arrive at Brisbane International Airport (BNE) on a Thursday, and you should aim to arrive between 6:00am and 10:00am.
-Once at the airport, you’ll be met by one of our lovely representatives who will remain at the airport until 11am and they will direct you on the transfer bus to your hostel in scenic Noosa, located on the stunning Queensland coast.
-It should take approximately 2 hours to transfer to Noosa from Brisbane Airport, plenty of time for you to relax and enjoy the scenery.
+You’ll need to ensure that you arrive at Brisbane International Airport (BNE) on a Thursday, and you should aim to arrive between 8am and 12pm.
+Once at the airport, you’ll be met by one of our lovely representatives who will remain at the airport until 12pm and they will direct you on the transfer bus to your hostel in the city centre.

 We understand that a Thursday arrival may not be possible for you, and in this event you should plan to get to Brisbane a day or so earlier and arrange extra accommodation.
 Transport to and from the airport is affordable and easy to arrange, we can also recommend a great hostel for you to stay.

-If you arrive outside of the hours of 6am to 10am on your start date or into the Domestic Terminal, we will be able to give you the details of a local company who you can arrange a transfer to Noosa with.
-Please note that if you arrive into the Domestic Terminal within the designated pick up time, it possible to get a transfer to the International Terminal for around AUD $5, where you will then be able to meet the greeter service for an included transfer to Noosa.
+If you arrive outside of the hours of 8am and 12pm on your start date or into the Domestic Terminal, we will be able to give you the details of a local company who you can arrange a transfer to Brisbane with.
+Please note that if you arrive into the Domestic Terminal within the designated pick up time, it possible to get a transfer to the International Terminal for around AUD $5, where you will then be able to meet the greeter service for an included transfer to Brisbane.

-Candidates must meet the following requirements to be eligible for the Working Holiday Visa:
+Candidates must meet the following requirements to be eligible for the programme: